-> At Boundary Vets we advise preventative treatment for fleas and ticks, a wide range of products are available on prescription for your pet to help treat and prevent these parasites.
-These can be spot on, tablets and collars to help protect your pet.
+At Boundary Vets, we can offer the best advice on preventative treatment for fleas and ticks; we have a wide range of products available on prescription for your pet, preventing the spread of disease and parasites.
+These include spot-on, tablets and collars for your pet.

-Most flea prevention is a regular monthly application throughout your pet's life and, as prevention is better than cure, we would recommend you start this before your pet has a flea burden.
-If you think your pet has a flea burden already then, we will also advise treating your house as the eggs can live in the carpets, cracks in floorboards and furniture.
-We can provide you with a household spray and flea treatment for your pet.
+The majority of flea treatments are monthly applications throughout your pet's life.
+With prevention better than cure, we recommend you start treatment before your pet has a flea burden.
+If you think your pet has fleas, we can aldvise on treating your home due to eggs living in carpets, cracks infloorboards and furtiniture.
+We can offer the provision of houehold spray and flea treatment for your pet.

-Worms are tiny parasites that live in your pet’s body; these can be picked up in the environment by ingestion.
+Worms are tiny parasites that live in your pet’s body, often picked up in the environment by ingestion.

-Parasites are sometimes overlooked reasons for diarrhoea, bloating, cramping and other digestive symptoms to more severe symptoms such as excessive bleeding.
+Parasites are sometimes overlooked when your pet displays symptoms of diarrhoea, bloating, cramping and other digestive symptom to more severe symtoms including excessive bleeding.
 Lungworm is transmitted by slugs and snails and can also be found in snail slime trails, which can cause coughing and bleeding problems.
 Some of these parasites can also be transmitted via other parasites; for example, fleas transmit tapeworm.
 There are many different types of worms to be aware of, including tapeworm, roundworm, hookworm, whipworm, heartworm and lungworm.

 Worm treatment for dogs

 For dogs, we recommend using a monthly tablet that treats all the above worms, fleas, ticks and mange mites.
-The only one it doesn’t cover is tapeworm, so than using an additional six-monthly tapeworm tablet is adequate for most dogs.
+The only one it doesn’t cover is tapeworm; using an additional six-monthly tapeworm tablet is adequate for most dogs.
 Learn more about worming your dog here.

 Worm treatment for cats